DunnBC22/Time_Series_Analysis_with_Prophet/README.md

 # Time_Series_Analysis_with_Prophet
-As a first step into Time Series Analysis, I learned Prophet and created this project with it
+As a first step into Time Series Analysis, I learned Prophet and created this project with it.

+The project utilizes Meta's Prophet library.